How to Do Restaurant Marketing

 Here's an example of buyer persona Penny Professional:

-Restaurant Concept: Southern-inspired tapas and cocktail bar downtown
+Restaurant Concept: Southern-inspired tapas and a centrally located cocktail bar

 Persona A: Penny Professional